 - In the Liverpool City Region Steve Rotheram MP is the Labour candidate, Tony Caldeira is the Conservative candidate, Carl Cashman is the Liberal Democrat candidate, and Tom Crone is the Green Party candidate.

-- In the West Midlands, Siôn Simon MEP has been selected as the Labour candidate, Andy Street is the Conservative candidate, Beverley Nielson is the Liberal Democrat candidate, Peter Durnell is the UKIP candidate, James Burn is the Green candidate and Graham Stevenson is the Conservative Party candidate.
+- In the West Midlands, Siôn Simon MEP has been selected as the Labour candidate, Andy Street is the Conservative candidate, Beverley Nielson is the Liberal Democrat candidate, Peter Durnell is the UKIP candidate, James Burn is the Green candidate and Graham Stevenson is the Communist Party candidate.

 - In Tees Valley, Sue Jeffrey is the Labour candidate, Ben Houchen is the Conservative candidate and John Tait is the candidate for the North East Party.